What Are the Risks of Investing in Stocks?

-I know I have been in that situation before.
-It still happens to me.
+I know because I have been in that situation before.
 Luckily, I have learned how to manage the situation so it's not so severe.
 I still lose some on occasion, but not nearly as much.
 And, my gains are greater than my losses, usually.

 It's all about learning and managing about risk.
 Once I did that, I improved my investing dramatically.
 You can do the same.
 You just need to grasp the concept of risk.

 For some reason, when it comes to the stock market, our intuition about it goes right out the window.
-I think its our lizard brains that causes us to get swept up in the hype.
+Our lizard brains allow us to get caught up in the hype!

 What Is Risk?